Rancho La Jota: History

-Through the influence of Mariano Guadalupe Vallejo, George C. Yount received the two square league Rancho Caymus in 1836, and became the first permanent Euro-American settler in the Napa Valley.
+Through the influence of Mariano Guadalupe Vallejo, George C. Yount received the two square league Rancho Caymus in 1836, and became the first American settler in the Napa Valley.
 In 1843 he received the one square league Rancho La Jota on Howell Mountain to the north of Rancho Caymus.
 Yount planned to construct a sawmill on the mountaintop land.

 With the cession of California to the United States following the Mexican-American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
 As required by the Land Act of 1851, a claim for Rancho La Jota was filed with the Public Land Commission in 1852.
 The Land Commission rejected Yount's claim, but the United States District Court reversed the decision.
 The Rancho La Jota grant was patented to George C. Yount in 1857.

 Edwin Angwin, in 1875, purchased 200 acre and established the Angwin Resort.
 By the 1900s, Edwin owned almost 1600 acre.
 The community of Angwin is named after him.
 In 1909, Angwin sold the property to the Seventh-day Adventist Church, who established Pacific Union College on the site.